Settling Injuries to Children in Washington – Minor Settlements

 Washington law seeks to protect the interests of children who are injured and whose parents or guardians seek compensation on the child’s behalf.
 Any settlement reached for injuries suffered by a child must be approved by the court, even if no lawsuit is initiated.
 If a minor is injured in a car accident and his or her parents hire a personal injury attorney in Washington to pursue a claim against the insurance company, the court’s approval is required when any settlement is ultimately reached.

 Most minor settlements will also require some forethought regarding placement of the settlement funds.
 The parents are not entitled to the money received in the settlement.
-Instead, the money is usually placed into a blocked account or an annuity where the money can await the child to reach majority.
+Instead, the money is usually placed into a blocked account or an annuity contract is purchased where the money can await the child to reach the age of majority.
 It is our hope that when the child reaches majority or adulthood that he or she can use the settlement funds to pay for a college education.
 It is important that you hire a personal injury attorney who is familiar with Washington law regarding minor settlements and who can help guide you and your family through the process.
+Several of our attorneys serve as settlement guardians in King County.
+We have represented numerous minors throughout Washington and offer a free consultation to discuss your claim.